Cosys-Lab/Cosys-AirSim/docs/hyslamenv.md

 ## Asset Installation
 To keep this repository free of large asset files, they are stored separately on the CoSys-Lab Data Archive network share.
 You can find the assets for this environment in _/AirSimAssets/HySLAM/_.
+If you do not have access to this shared network drive, please contact CoSys-Lab members.

 There you can find the _Assets_ folder which you can copy to _/airsim/Unreal/Environments/HySLAM/Content_.